Approximating orbifold spectra using collapsing connected sums: Acknowledgements

-\subsection{Acknowledgements}
+\section{Acknowledgements}

 The authors thank Colette Ann\'e and Junya Takahashi for helpful correspondence in the course of this work.
-CS and EP would like to thank the Department of Mathematics at the University of Colorado at Boulder, and CF and EP would like to thank the Department of Mathematics and Computer Science at Rhodes College, for hospitality during work on this manuscript.
+The authors would also like to thank the anonymous referees for their very useful comments and suggestions that significantly improved this paper.